Online Job Posting

-The new system requires that employers have a working email address.
+Our job board system requires that employers have a working email address.

 If you are already registered with us as a employer, but did not provide us with an email address you may have to call us with a working email address so that we can add that information to your account.
 We no longer will have access to your password, and it will be emailed to you by the system if you are registering for the first time.
 If you have forgotten your password, you can go in with your username and a new password will be emailed to you.
 If you can not remember your user name, try your full email address.

-We have asked our tech support to look into this.
 If you are having a problem posting you job, please call us or email us the information in the text of an email and we will be happy to post it for you.
 If sending us the information, please be sure we have a phone number to contact you.

 For posting a job for Cabrillo students on the Student Job Website, the following information is required to post on line or when you call:

 If your company has a policy against posting a wage rate or range of a position we will happily list the job for you under our category that states that you are not listing a wage for this position.
 These positions do not get the same level of interest that positions that list a wage rate or range get.

 In compliance with federal and state law, Cabrillo College does not permit the use of work authorization, visa status, or citizenship data on the online job board.
 This action is in compliance with a Department of Justice determination.
 More information can be found at the following Department of Justice website: